x42005e1f/aiologic/docs/cheatsheet.rst

    aiologic/discussions>`__ or `write to the author
    <mailto:0x42005e1f@gmail.com>`__.
 Response times vary, but you can expect a
    quality answer.
 Do not be afraid to give feedback.
-5. Search on `DeepWiki <https://deepwiki.com/x42005e1f/aiologic>`__ or ask Devin there as well.
-The information there is generated from both the source code and the documentation you are reading right now.
-Although Devin may lie sometimes (because it is an AI; and lies a lot) or not know about some things (especially complex concurrent things)... it can tell you what to do in your particular case.
-But be extremely skeptical!

 Perhaps, even with all the answers, you still will not know the spirit of aiologic.
 Well, that is okay, because few people actually do.
 But the more you